FAQs (Frequently Asked Questions)

 Does HUSL provide Scholarships?

 Yes, HU has Merit Scholarships that range from $10,000 to full tuition.
-They are awarded based on the careful review of the academic record of the student (LSAT, GPA) and record as a whole.
+They are awarded based on the careful review of the academic performance of the student (LSAT, GPA) and the quality of the application.

 How much is tuition and total cost of attendance?